4th November 2021

 The company Managing Director was also charged under section 37 of the same Act (Offences by Bodies Corporate).
 He was fined £1,280 and ordered to pay costs of £3,461.
 Speaking after the hearing, The principal HSE inspector involved in the case said:

 “Employers should ensure they carry out an assessment of the risks and put in place a safe system of work for the operation of all machinery.
 Companies should be aware of the responsibility upon company directors to recognise the way in which their employees are working.
 Employers should also be aware of the risk of entanglement when wearing gloves whilst operating machinery.
 Had the company put in place a clear system of work and prohibited the wearing of gloves when operating this machinery, the incident could have been avoided.”

-If you have concerns about your work equipment risk assessments or would like further advice, then don’t hesitate to call our H&S advice line and speak to one of our consultants on 0300 303 5228.
+If you have concerns about your work equipment risk assessments or would like further advice, then don’t hesitate to call our health & safety advice line and speak to one of our consultants on 0300 303 5228.